ivoafonsobispo/Fastuga-Driver/README.md

 ## Quick Start

-To use the application, the driver needs to register and conduct a valid login.
+To use the application, firstly the user needs an Android Device then the driver needs to register and conduct a valid login.
 All features are available, and at any time.

 ## Usage